 I transitioned to the DNALC a year after it opened in 1989 to be an Exhibit Designer, and I got married a few months later.
 Over the years, I took on additional and varied responsibilities and I am now the Creative Director.
 I helped develop our in-house exhibits Story of a Gene (1995), The World of Barbara McClintock (1996), The Genes We Share (2002), and the current exhibition featuring Ötzi the Iceman, Our Human Inheritance (2016), and a developing exhibition at DNALC NYC, What DNA Says About Our Past and Future (which also features Ötzi).
 I work with the BioMedia Group to develop our suite of digital resources, including 20+ websites and three apps.
 I illustrated the textbooks DNA Science (1990) and Laboratory DNA Science (1996), and created the cover of Genome Science (2013).
 The BioMedia Group also creates printed materials including posters and banners, brochures, exhibit guides, and flyers, as well as produces webinars and videos.
 I still wander with a camera, capturing visiting students working in our lab and computer classrooms.

 My role is ever evolving.
 I have been fortunate for nearly three decades to use art to advance the understanding of science at the DNALC and work with and support its amazing science educators.

 My husband Marty and I raised three children, now all adults: Ryan followed in my wandering footsteps and now holds a BFA in photography; Marty earned a BFA in Musical Theatre; and Casey has a BS in Kinesiology/Exercise Science and intends to continue her education to be a Physician Assistant.
-So, the advancement of art and science continues in my family's next generation!
+So, the advancement of art and science continues in our family's next generation!